JaleesaHoule/BayesianClassification/README.md

-# BayesianClassification
-Bayesian classification code for pattern recognition course assignments (spring 2024)
+Code for Bayesian Classification of randomly generated samples of multivariate Gaussian data, created for pattern recognition class assignment